Driven. Accomplished. A perfectionist. The one people could count on. Handy with to-do lists and action plans. Wanting to help everyone I met.

 That’s not the end of the story, though.

-And I started feeling exhausted—I knew by now that’s a signal from my body that I’m widening the gap again.
+I knew by now that’s a signal from my body that I’m widening the gap again.
 I know its signal to pay attention.

 So I did… and it changed the way I work even more.
 I started doing soul-purpose readings for my clients and could see clearly how they were out of alignment with who they were meant to be and how it was showing up in their body.

-Now I read the Akashic records, am a certified Soul Realignment™ practitioner, perform distance energy healing, and am developing a process for distance chakra balancing with crystals.
+Now I read and clear the Akashic records, am a certified Soul Realignment™ practitioner (level 3, business alignment, and manifesting blueprint), am an advanced PSYCH-K® facilitator, perform distance energy healing, am a Certified Functional Medicine Specialist trained in the Kalish Method, and am developing a process for distance chakra balancing with crystals.
 Plus I’m a licensed pharmacist.
-I draw on everything I’ve ever learned to help my clients close the Identity Gap™.
+I draw on everything I’ve ever learned to help my clients close the Identity Gap®.

 Here’s what I’ve learned: If you have a life you don’t love, a situation that’s out of control, or a job that doesn’t feed your soul, it’s not ok.
 It’s not normal.
 It’s not something you need to keep doing because you’re noble.
 It is not who you are.
 And it’s really not good for you.